User-Laxman/AICTE_INTERNSHIP/RISE/PROJECT 2/README.md

 # HANDDIGIT CLASSIFIER
 ---
-The Creating Multi-Task Model with Keras project, sourced from a Coursera Guided Project, focuses on developing a multi-task learning (MTL) model using the Keras framework with TensorFlow as the backend.
+The focus on developing a multi-task learning (MTL) model using the Keras framework with TensorFlow as the backend.
 Multi-task learning is a machine learning paradigm where a single model is trained to perform multiple related tasks simultaneously, leveraging shared representations to improve efficiency and performance.
 In this project, the model is designed to perform two tasks on a modified version of the MNIST dataset:

 > Digit Classification: Identifying the digit (0–9) in a grayscale MNIST image.